RishiAhuja/RishiAhuja/README.md

 Previously an Entrepreneur in Residence at iHub-AWaDH (IIT Ropar), where I led the technical development of an Agri-Tech venture — translating research into deployable products, defining system architecture, and presenting roadmaps to high-level government delegations.

-On the research side, I have a first-authored workshop paper accepted at ICLR 2026 (a CORE A* venue).
-My research sits at the intersection of time series forecasting and retrieval-augmented systems — with a focus on making the case for architectural choices over naive scaling.

 My work lives at the intersection of systems engineering, infrastructure, and applied research.
 I care about building things that are correct, maintainable, and don't collapse under real load.

 ---